malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ## Stability of Crystal Phases

-- no crystallisation observed
+One of the notable results of this thesis is that no crystallisation of any form has been observed.

-The crystal structures for the trimer molecule have been found using an isopointal search algorithm[@Jennings2015] which finds the best packing of the shape.
+As a result of this the crystal structures for the trimer molecule have been found using an isopointal search algorithm [@Jennings2015] which finds the best packing of the shape.
 It has been assumed that the structures resulting from the optimal packing of hard shapes